-- Direct engagement with shareholders in commonly held securities with steps taken to avoid acting in concert. - Participation in organisations such as Climate Action 100+. - Participation in group collaborations via the UN PRI. - Taking the lead on collaboration activities through the UN PRI to seek global support for a wider market concern.
+- Direct engagement with shareholders in commonly held securities, with steps taken to avoid acting in concert. - Participation in group collaborations via the UN PRI. - Taking the lead on collaboration activities through the UN PRI to seek global support for a wider market concern.

 The goal of collaborative engagement is to enhance long-term outcomes for our customers.
-By engaging in curbing emissions, improving governance, and strengthening climate-related financial disclosures, we believe risk-adjusted returns will improve over time whilst also serving to help tackle the systemic risk that climate change represents.
+By engaging in curbing emissions, improving governance, and strengthening climate-related financial disclosures, we believe risk-adjusted returns will improve over time, whilst also serving to help tackle the systemic risk that climate change represents.